josokw/HopfieldANN/README.md

 pattern on the fly, and runs recall.
 In Mode 2, `N` prompts for one of the pre-made noisy patterns from the second input file.

+Noise is expressed as a percentage in the range 0–100.
+Up to 50% the noisy input is still correlated with the stored pattern and recall into its basin is expected.
+Above 50% the input is anti-correlated (the network converges to the inverted pattern, since `W(-x) = -Wx`);
+an informational note is printed and the value is accepted.

 The `R` and Enter options repeat the previous simulation with the exact same parameters without re-prompting.